scratch-currency-camp/scratch-currency-camp.github.io/index.md

 layout: default
 ---

+Welcome to the official Scratch Currency Camp website!

 # About

 Our mission is to help inexperienced users, make a new currency that will grow.
 We are looking at a future where everyone is experienced about currencies.